BFreitas16/Amazon_Client_Server/README.md

-# Projeto Distributed Systems - University Project
+# Distributed Systems Project - University Project

 The overall goal of the first project will be to realize a key-value pair storage service similar to that used by Amazon to support its web services.
 In this sense, the data structures used to store this information are a simple linked list and a hash table, given their high search efficiency.